gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

   .. index:: -f (gnatname)

 :switch:`-f{pattern}`
   Foreign patterns.
-Using this switch, it is possible to add sources of languages other than Ada to the list of sources of a project file.
-  It is only useful if a -P switch is used.
+Using this switch, you can add sources of languages other than Ada to the list of sources of a project file, but it's only useful if you also specify a :switch:`-P` switch.
   For example,

   .. code-block:: sh

      gnatname -Pprj -f"*.c" "*.ada"

-  will look for Ada units in all files with the :file:`.ada` extension, and will add to the list of file for project :file:`prj.gpr` the C files with extension :file:`.c`.
+  looks for Ada units in all files with the :file:`.ada` extension, and adds the C files with extension :file:`.c` to the list of file for project :file:`prj.gpr` .

   .. index:: -h (gnatname)